-If there is one industry that rarely sees a downturn, it’s real estate.
+If there is one industry that rarely sees a long downturn, it’s real estate.
 People are always looking for properties, and real estate agencies need to ensure that they are getting the word out to those potential buyers.

 While there are a number of ways to reach clients, one of the more traditional methods of outreach still remains unbeatable—real estate posters.
 But if you want to stand out from the crowd, you need to design a poster that captures your brand essence while also being attractive.

 You will want to start by using a poster template, as that will save you the trouble of having to create a poster from scratch.
 Once you have chosen a template suitable for you, use these poster design tips to make your real estate poster and watch your sales increase.

 You will have seen how marketing influencers use color in their social media posts, and you should take a leaf out of their book.
 When it comes to using colors, don’t be afraid to mix and match.
 Choose colors that complement each other, or are contrasting, as those will make your poster more easily noticeable to passers-by, like the example below.